If your web pages conform to the web standards, it improves the quality of your web site.

 With CSS, you can store all style information for your web site in one single document.

-All major browsers have support for both the CSS 1 and CSS 2 standards.
+All major browsers have support for CSS.

 Using CSS will improve the quality of your web site and increases the readability for many different browsers.
 It will also greatly reduce your web site development costs.